 Unsure what counts as tactical content?
 Attree says it’s anything you can plan – around holidays or events – while spontaneous content would be the moments, events or opportunities your brand can comment on in a credible way.
 You need to make sure you can create that content quickly, in order to resonate in the social space.

-To illustrate this, Attree showed content created in the Ogilvy Cape Town office for Coca-Cola Schweppes when the #OhSchweppes hashtag arose, based on the recent ‘consumer holiday disaster’ where similar packaging of Coca-Cola’s branded tonic water and soda water led to unexpected tastes.
+To illustrate this, Attree showed content created in the Ogilvy Cape Town office for Coca-Cola Schweppes when the #OhSchweppes hashtag started to trend, based on the recent ‘consumer holiday disaster’ where similar packaging of Coca-Cola’s branded tonic water and soda water led to unexpected tastes.

 This is an example of tactical content with quick turnaround and low production cost that went beyond the brief and had an exceptional impact, as it’s still gaining unplanned or earned exposure.
 In addition to the planning and mapping of the content, another important factor is the journey the content takes.
 You can often repurpose it as a podcast or image essay, a full written write-up, or even the ever-popular listicle.

-Many brands are collaborating with artists and influencers at the moment, to make the content as accessible as possible.
+Many brands are hopping on the influencer trend these days.
+This entails collaborating with artists and influencers in a bid to make the digital content as accessible as possible.
 As a result, influencers are at the height of their hype cycle.

-Don’t latch onto the first big name, though – a good influencer collaboration depends on the brand setting its ROI needs, which means micro- or nano-influencers, with a smaller following but more credibility in a specific niche, often lead to better engagement than collaborating with overextended macro-influencers who don’t necessarily live the brand.
-Either way, Attree says to be clear in briefing process upfront on what is contracted and what will be delivered.
+Don’t latch onto the first big name, though.
+It's important not to roll out influencer marketing just because it's a trend - you need to see ROI.
+A good influencer collaboration depends on the brand setting its ROI needs, which means micro- or nano-influencers, with a smaller following but more credibility in a specific niche.
+These type of influencers often lead to better engagement than collaborating with overextended macro-influencers who don’t necessarily live the brand.
+Natrually, collabing with these type of influencers has a positive impact on SEO, helping digital marketers take their content strategy to new heights by aligning with the image of those their consumers favour.
+Whatever route you choose, Attree says to be clear in briefing process upfront on what is contracted and what will be delivered.
 Often the influencer knows their market better than the brand does, so tap into that and explore it together.

 In addition, great tactical work relies on a switched-on community manager, using social listening tools.